 Just when we thought we couldn’t love KiwiCo more, they have gone and launched Yummy Crate.

 Each month, Yummy Crate delivers quality kitchen tools, 3 recipes and 2 projects that teach kitchen skills and encourage kids 6-14 to explore the science of cooking.

 Build kitchen confidence with hands-on experimentation and kid-tested recipes with Yummy Crate from KiwiCo.

-Get 30% off your first month plus FREE shipping with code DIJFY at kiwico.com.
+Use code DIJFY for 50% off your first month plus FREE shipping at kiwico.com.